25 Germ Magnets That Need Spring Cleaning Now

-For something that goes in your mouth at least twice a day, a toothbrush is not all that clean.
+For something that goes in your mouth at least twice a day, a toothbrush is not very clean.
 Bacteria can float around the bathroom in up to a 6-foot radius after the toilet is flushed, a periodontist tells Mental Floss.
 To prevent germs from settling on your toothbrush, flush the toilet with the lid down, keep toothbrushes away from the toilet, and replace them often.

-Those of us with desk jobs are constantly going from car to computer, bathroom to computer, lunch to computer, and so on.
+Those with desk jobs are constantly going from car to computer, bathroom to computer, lunch to computer, and so on.
 By the time your hands hit the keyboard and grab the mouse again, you've likely accumulated quite a few germs.
 Never mind all the crumbs dropped in between the keys while scarfing down lunch or a snack.
 Hand washing is the No. 1 protection against transferring bacteria to and from computer components.
-Also make sure to clean the keyboard and mouse frequently.
+Also, make sure to clean the keyboard and mouse frequently.

 Kettles generally only boil water, which seems innocuous enough.
 But when using water from the tap, mineral deposits can build up on the inside of the kettle and turn into flakes or blobs of mineral goo that gets into the water being used.
 A quick wipe down of the inside every now and then will remove build-up.